Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Grade I. These tumors are considered to be benign and slow growing.
-They may be treated with surgery, they rarely come back, and a patient can usually expect long-term survival.
+They may be treated with surgery and they rarely come back.
+You can often expect long-term survival.

 Grade II.
-These tumors are considered to be malignant, but they grow slowly.
-They are less likely to spread, but they may recur after treatment.
+These tumors are considered to be cancer, but they grow slowly.
+They are less likely to spread.
+But they may come back after treatment.

 Grade III.
-These tumors are malignant and tend to spread to other parts of the brain.
+These tumors are cancer and tend to spread to other parts of the brain.
 They may come back as grade IV after treatment.

 Grade IV.
 These are the most malignant tumors.
-They grow and spread most rapidly and are least likely to be cured.
+They grow and spread most rapidly.
+They are least likely to be cured.

 If you or a loved one has been diagnosed with a brain tumor, keep in mind that many new treatments are available.
 These are leading to longer survival and better quality of life.
 Treatment will depend on a person's age, overall health, and the tumor type, grade, location, and other factors.
 Learn as much as you can about brain tumors and work closely with your medical team to find the best treatment.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |